wizzat/distribution/README.md

    2. A list of tallies + tokens, one-per-line.
 Create a graph with labels.
    3. A list of tallies only.
 Create a graph without labels.

-This project takes care of the (somewhat more complicated) first three cases.
-For the final case, there is another project: https://github.com/holman/spark.
+For the final case, there is another project: https://github.com/holman/spark that will produce simpler, more-compact graphs.
+This script will produce rather lengthy and verbose graphs with far more resolution, which you may prefer.

 Features